When I tell people I write for a living, a lot of them look at me like I’ve confessed to being a Gilda from Wizard of Oz.

 I take a few issues with this.

 For one, writing isn’t some lottery talent ticket where only a lucky few draw the winning numbers and have the ability to craft a compelling sentence.
+Anyone can turn copy into their top salesperson.

 And secondly, it’s too important to shrug off the value of good copy as “not in your wheelhouse.”